chime/terraform-aws-alternat/README.md

 * Self-provisioned NAT instances in Auto Scaling Groups
 * Standby NAT Gateways with health checks and automated failover, facilitated by a Lambda function
 * Failback to the NAT instance upon recovery (optional)
-* Vanilla Amazon Linux 2023 AMI (no AMI management requirement)
+* Always uses the latest vanilla Amazon Linux 2023 AMI (no AMI management requirement)
 * Optional use of SSM for connecting to the NAT instances
 * Max instance lifetimes (no long-lived instances!) with automated failover
 * A Terraform module to set everything up